mominali12/Urban-Analysis-G2O/README.md

 Since we had to predict multiple labels corresponding to each image we opted for multi-label classification of images.
 Using the images (obtained through building segmentation model) as input we trained mutiple models having different architectures.
 For every model we had used sigmoid with binary cross entropy as loss function.
 Results obtained for different models are given below:<br><br>
 **Results**<br><br>
 ![](images/Results/phase2/Results_experiment1.png)
-Best results were obtained using our simple multi label model.
+<br><br>Best results were obtained using our simple multi label model.
 Architecture diagram for simple multi label model is as follow:<br><br>
 **Simple multi label Model**<br><br>
 ![](/images/Architectures/phase2/experiment1.png)

-Although the results were not bad, there was one issue with this approach.
+<br><br>Although the results were not bad, there was one issue with this approach.
 At times the model missed some important labels such as layout, building density etc.

 #### Task Specific Models
 To ensure that we don't miss any label we tried using task specific models.
 Since our predicted labels could be divided into 4 tasks